Are State Minimum Limits Enough?

 Other Considerations

 An important consideration when customizing your car insurance policy and selecting a “sufficient” auto liability limit is to address the costs of medical treatment in today’s healthcare system while also considering the value of your personal assets.
-You should select a liability limit that adequately protects your assets from liability claims so as not to be posed with the difficult circumstances surrounding liquidation.

 If you feel that your auto liability is not sufficient and the company does not offer higher limits, you can discuss the option of a Personal Umbrella Liability policy with your agent.
 An Umbrella Policy can provide you with additional coverage above and beyond what is on the underlying auto policy at a surprisingly affordable price.